Employment Opportunities

 General Management/Finance

-• Work with Senior Property Manager and Director of Property Management to ensure effective and efficient management of assigned portfolios;
+• Work with Director of Property Management to ensure effective and efficient management of assigned portfolios;

 • Monitors expenditures to keep in compliance with established budget;